garreeoke/k8_setup/README.md

-# k8_setup
+# k8_specs

-# Post install yaml files for new k8 clusters
+# Various specs for use with kubernetes